INTO-CPS-Association/example_digital-twin_incubator/software/digital_twin/data_access/influxdbserver/README.md

    ```
 2. Make sure docker is configured to share the database folder [influxdb](./influxdb).
    See the [manual](https://docs.docker.com/docker-for-windows/).

+   Tips: Icon of the Docker-> right click-> settings-> resource -> File sharing-> "Add the influxdb folder you just unzipped."
 3. Start the influxdb server (see instructions below).

 # Start influxdb server